Bug Breaks Long-Press on Android 16 Lockscreen Shortcuts

 We can say that reverting to a single tap for activating lock screen shortcuts was a temporary setback.
 The bug here hurts the overall intent of an accidental activation safeguard.

-Such beta-testing is the solution to find these bugs and polished final product release.
+Such beta-testing is the solution to find these bugs and polish the final product release.
 Hence, users of the Android 16 beta program should be the first to keep reporting every hitch.

-This lockscreen shortcut regression-as some feedback remains invaluable to the quality and stability of the forthcoming Android operating system.
+This lockscreen shortcut regression some feedback remains invaluable to the quality and stability of the forthcoming Android operating system.

 Related Reading: Google Ends Security Updates for Android 12